Back • Return Home

 Both Machine Code and Assembly are considered "Low-Level Langauges".
 By "low-level" we mean that the form that the instructions take is closer to how the hardware actually operates.
 To make it even easier to understand, and to be able to transfer instructions from one type of Processor to another, we can use a "High-Level Language".
 By "high-level" we mean that these ways of writing instructions are closer to something that a human would normally use to communicate (i.e.: "Natural langauges" like English or Mandarin Chinese).

 The instructions written in High-Level Languages are called "Source Code".
 In order to work, Source Code must be "translated" into Machine Code through another piece of software.
-This piece of software is called an "Intepreter" (if that conversion process happens line-by-line), or a "Compiler" (if it happens all in one chunk).
-An Interpreter or Compiler is simply a set of instructions for altering another set of instructions (Source Code) to make them like another set of instructions (Machine Code). 😄 Yikes!
+If that conversion process happens line-by-line, then that piece of software is called an "Intepreter".
+If it happens all in one chunk, then it is called a "Compiler".
+Interpreters and Compilers are simply sets of instructions for taking a set of instructions (Source Code) and transforming them into another set of instructions (Machine Code). 😄 Yikes!
 That might sound confusing...

-In summary, High-Level Languages are instructions that are "human readable" (i.e.: easy for people to understand), but must be turned into Low-Level Languages in order to be used by a computer (i.e.: made "machine readable").
+In summary: High-Level Languages are instructions that are "human readable" (i.e.: easy for people to understand), but they must be turned into Low-Level Languages (i.e.: made "machine readable") in order to be used by a computer.

 While we could just type it out as a regular textfile, Source Code is often written within a piece of software called an "Integrated Development Environment" (or IDE).
 This software usually has extra tools that can make programming easier, such as: